Hollander-Lawn/DaShooter-Java-Edition/README.md

 Min specs: Intel Core i5 7th Gen with at least 8GB of RAM (4GB for windows, 2GB for Game lag, and 20MB for game itself, rest for buffer).

-Operating System Support: Windows, MacOS, iPadOS, iOS, Android
+Operating System Support: Windows, MacOS, Linux

 Made with Java.
 Using Javax Swing library.